box/box-python-sdk/docs/box_sdk_gen/working-with-nulls.md

-# Handling null values in Box Python SDK Gen
+# Handling null values in Box Python SDK

 While using Box Python SDK it's important to understand how null values behave.
 This document provides a general overview of null value behaviour in Box Python SDK to help developers manage data consistently and predictably.